gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_3_parse_ble_tlv_responses.md

 We can see this in action when we send the _Get All Setting Values_ Query.

+{% note %}
-{% note Queries aren't introduced until the next tutorial so for now, just pay attention to the response. %}
+Queries aren't introduced until the next tutorial so for now, just pay attention to the response.
+{% endnote %}

 We send the command as such: